AriFordsham/GHCWiki/gp-h-eden.md

 St Andrews has hosted the [HackPar](hack-par) parallel hackathon in December.

-A series of GpH Meetings? has been launched.
+A series of [Parallel Hacker Meetings](gp-h-eden/meetings) has been launched.

 ---